KULeuven-Diepenbeek/appdev-course/content/android/intents.md

 #### Retrieving the result from intents

 Let's try to capture a picture.
 Follow along in the [taking photos Android Dev guide](https://developer.android.com/training/camera/photobasics).
-Remember advertise that your app depends on having a camera by adding `<uses-feature android:name="android.hardware.camera" android:required="true" />` in the manifest file.
+Remember to advertise that your app depends on having a camera by adding `<uses-feature android:name="android.hardware.camera" android:required="true" />` in the manifest file.
 The intent we're going to use is `MediaStore.ACTION_IMAGE_CAPTURE`.

 First, we need to register an "activity result" in our `onCreate()`, because it is only safe to call the method before the activity is in its STARTED state: